The idea of “affiliate marketing” as we know it today was created in 1989 by a man named William J. Tobin.

-The CEO would make the most, the few “managers” under him would also make a few $$$ but the deeper the pyramid goes, the less there is money to be made for the people at the bottom.
+The CEO would make the most, the few “managers” under him would also make a few $$$, but the deeper the pyramid goes, the less money to be made for the people at the bottom.

 In fact, at the 12th level for the scheme, you would need 12 billion people to join in (nearly double the entire world population) if you want to have the chance at making any money.

 I know this sounds complicated, and the best way to understand this is by seeing it in action.

 Before I tell you all about affiliate marketing, how it works and how it differs from pyramid schemes, make sure you want this quick video below as it will help you understand better the faulty business-model pyramid schemes run on:

 On the other hand, we have affiliate marketing, which in a nutshell, works like so:

 - I have a product that sells for $100.